How far is Wine Road from San Francisco airport (SFO)?

 Here are a few of the Wine Road lodgings that are nestled among the vineyards—Geyserville Inn, Healdsburg Country Gardens, Vine Hill, Vintners Inn, Hilton Garden Inn, Case Ranch Inn, Auberge on the Vineyard and The Raford Inn.
 Or, check out our complete list of Lodging members for more details and options.

 Healdsburg is at the heart of the Wine Road, but Santa Rosa, Windsor, Guerneville, Sebastopol and Cloverdale can all provide a good starting point.
-We are called Heaven Condensed for a good reason—187 wineries and 56 lodgings clustered within a 30-mile radius.
+Our 191 wineries and 47 lodgings are all within a 30-mile radius, so no matter where you stay along the Wine Road, wineries are all close by.

-Dinner reservations are always a good idea, especially in Santa Rosa and Healdsburg.
-Go to Visit > Restaurants for a complete list of local restaurants with phone numbers and links to their websites.
+Dinner reservations are always a good idea, especially on the weekends.
+Go to Visit > Restaurants for a list of some local restaurants with great wine lists.

 We recommend wearing sensible shoes and layers.
 Winery cellars can be cool, and smaller wineries often have their tasting rooms in the cellar.
 Our mornings and evenings can be foggy and cool.
 In the summer months, we can have a 40° difference during the course of a day.
 Layers are the best solution.